priyanujbd23/Data-Centric-Development-Milestone-Project-3/README.md

 2. Home Page:
    1. click on the Hire a Cab.
 It takes you to the Book a Cab page.
    2. Click on Become a Driver.
-It takes you to the Register Page where you can become a member
+It takes you to the Contact Page where you can become a member
-   3. The button at the bottom of the page also takes you to the Book a Cab page

 3. Cover text(Hire a Cab and Become a Driver):
    1. Open this website on mobile version.
 This content is set to hide on small screens less than 763px

 4. Cabs Page:
    1. Go to Cabs page.
 Enter a vehicle type or model in the search box.
 Click search or cancel to stop the search.
 The results are displayed   in a separate page.
-   2. Click on the "See Ratea" modal.
-It pops up with the base rates per ride.
-   3. Click on "Book IT".
-It opens a page where you can book this cab or edit preferences.

-5. Book Cab Page:
+5. Add Cab Page:
-   1. Fill in the booking form.
+   1. Fill in the form.
 You can only choose from the given vehicle types, brands and models in the drop-down options
    2. Fill your information and add a url link for a picture of the cab.
 Click on Book it.
-It takes you to the "Bookings Page"
+It takes you to the "Cabs Page"

 5. View Bookings Page:
    1. Go to "View Bookings" page.
 Enter a vehicle type or model in the search box.
 Click search or cancel to stop the search.
 The results       are displayed in a separate page.

 6. Register Form:
-   1. Go to the "Register" page
+   1. Only accessible from the admin Dashboad page.
+New users have to request explicitely to have access to this page .
    2. Submit empty form and verify that an error message about the required fields appears
    3. Submit the form with an invalid email and see a message asking you to fill the information in the required fields
    4. Try to submit a form with password shorter than 5 characters or longer than 15 characters.
 You get an error message
    5. Try to submit a form by clicking on the Log In link.
 It take you to the Log In page where you can log in if you already have an account

 7. Log In Form:
    1. Go to the "Log In" page.
-Log in or click on "Register Account" if you haven't yet got an account
+Log in or click on "Request Account" if you haven't yet got an account

 8. Profile Page:
    1. It is only visible when you log in.
 It displays a welcome message with the username in session.
 Click on the "Log out" link.
    2. It brings you back to the profile page and displays a flash message that user is logged out

+9. Contact Form:
+   1. Go to the "Contact" page.
+Send your message or "Request Account" if you haven't yet got an account

-9. Social Media icons:
+10. Social Media icons:
    1. Go to the footer section at the bottom of each page
    2. Try clicking on any social icons.
 They each open in separate tabs

-10. Tablets and mobiles:
+11. Tablets and mobiles:
     1. The website is optimized for mobile viewing.
 The media queries display the pages correctly.
     2. Try running the page in mobile mode and see how it correctly fits to the size of the screen

 ## Deployment

-The code consist of interactive website developed using HTML, CSS Javascript, jQuery and Materialize.
+The code consist of interactive website developed using HTML, CSS Javascript, jQuery and Materialize and Python Flask.
 This code does not contain any executable file.
 The website is hosted using Heroku.
 This can be located via:
    - Settings tab on the app page in Heroku
    - click "Open app" on the top right corner of the page
    - This will open the app in a new page and reveal the project url in Heroku.